 If you develop a track record of paying your business credit card bills on time and don’t max out your card, it will help you continue to build business credit.
-So how do you apply for a business credit card?
-Here are the steps to take.
+So, how do you apply for a business credit card?
+Justm follow these steps:

 1. Check your personal credit score

 Generally, you will need to personally guarantee a business credit card, and credit card companies will evaluate your loan application based in part on your personal credit history.

-If your credit card score needs buffing up, spend three to six months working on lowering your credit utilization — the percentage of your available credit you use — and making sure you pay your bills like clockwork.
+If your credit card score needs buffing up, spend three to six months working on lowering your credit utilization ratio — the percentage of your available credit you use — and making sure you pay your bills like clockwork.
 It’ll make it easier to get a business credit card.

 2. Decide which kind of business card fits your needs

 If you need a little time to build profits, a business credit card can help by allowing you to carry a balance within a preset credit limit from month to month, as long as you make a minimum monthly payment.
-This can be helpful if cash flow is tight — especially if you can get a business credit card with a 0% interest offer for several months.
+This can be helpful if cash flow is tight — especially if you can get a business credit card with a 0 percent interest offer for several months.

 A dedicated credit card for your business can help you build business credit — but only if the issuer reports to business credit-reporting agencies.
 Not all do.
 Before you apply for a card, ask and make sure the issuer reports your progress where it counts.

-It’s important to analyze your business’ needs and expenses before choosing a credit card for it.
+It’s important to analyze your business’s needs and expenses before choosing a credit card for it.
 If you’re trying to save money, a simple flat-rate cash back credit card with no annual fee, such as the Ink Business Unlimited® Credit Card, may be just what you need.